o3de/sig-network/TRIAGE_GUIDE.md

 2. (Main issues only) Ensure issue is for SIG-Network.
    1. If the issue is not for SIG-Network, remove the `sig/network` label and comment on the issue as to reason why issue is not for SIG-Network.
    2. If the correct SIG is known assign issue to that SIG.
 Otherwise, add the `needs-sig` label so the general O3DE issue triage meeting can find the appropriate owners.
-3. Review the issue and comments to see if it can be accepted.
+3. Review the issue and any comments to see if it can be accepted by SIG
-   1. **If issue is a bug**: does it have enough information for someone to reproduce/understand the issue?
-Do we understand platforms and project setup issue is reported against?
+   1. **If issue is a bug**: Check that report has enough information for someone to reproduce or understand the issue?
-      1. If issue is a bug add the `kind/bug` label
-   2. **If issue is a feature request**: review the technical implications of the request.
+   2. **If issue is a feature request**: Review the technical implications of the request.
       1. If it's a large change then issue should become an RFC or be brought to SIG-Network meeting for discussion.
 Ask requestor to bring issue back as RFC or start a discussion topic.
 Add the issue to the next SIG-Network meeting agenda, if that would be more appropriate.
+4. If issue can be **accepted** then:
+   1. If issue is a bug, add the `kind/bug` label.
-      2. If issue is for a feature request add `kind/feature`  or `kind/enhancement` as appropriate.
+   2. If issue is for a feature request, add either `kind/feature` or `kind/enhancement`.
 Add `feature/networking` or `feature/cloud-service` as appropriate.
+   3. Set a priority for issue based on impact (ask other SIG members on call for guidance).
+   4. Mark the issue as `triage/accepted`.
+5. If the issue **requires more information** or is **rejected**, then:
-   3. Assign a reviewer, if required, to handle follow-up comments, to reproduce the issue or ask for further clarifying information.
+   1. Assign a reviewer, if required, to handle follow-up comments, to reproduce the issue or ask for further clarifying information.
-4. **If issue is rejected**: assign reviewer to reject issue and provide reason for rejection.
-Add `triage/declined` and close issue
+   2. **If issue is rejected**: Reviewer/triage leader should reject issue and provide reason for rejection.
+      1. Mark the issue as `triage/declined`.
-5. **If issue needs more information**: assign reviewer to add request for more information.
-Add `triage/needs-information` label.
+   3. **If issue needs more information**: Reviewer/triage leader should add clear comments requesting the additional information.
-6. **If issue is accepted**: remove `needs-triage` label, set priority for issue based on impact (ask other members on call for guidance).
-Add `triage/accepted` label.
+      1. Mark the issue with `triage/needs-information`.
+Its recommended that all issues in this state have an assigned reviewer who will track updates until all required information is received.
+Issue can then be reconsidered for acceptance.
+6. Remove the `needs-triage` label from issue.
 7. Add comments to issue, when appropriate, to capture issue triage decisions.

 ### Additional Labels to Consider for Contributors